The Russia Investigations: 6 Key Insights From The Cyberspy Indictment

 The U.S. intelligence community suggested in the past that Russia's cyberspies used a third party to fence the data they stole to WikiLeaks, which then released it publicly.
 But Friday's indictment said the GRU officers may have done it themselves while trying to stay incognito.

 One way the GRU officers engaged with the public and key specific Americans was via the persona they created on Twitter called "Guccifer 2.0."
-That persona was used to "release additional stolen documents through a website maintained by an organization ("Organization 1"), that had previously posted documents stolen from U.S. persons, entities and the U.S. government."
+That persona was used to "release additional stolen documents through a website maintained by an organization ('Organization 1'), that had previously posted documents stolen from U.S. persons, entities and the U.S. government."

 If the Russians dealt with WikiLeaks directly, however, what the indictment does not address is whether founder Julian Assange or others involved knew that was the case.
-The U.S. intelligence community considers WikiLeaks to be a "hostile intelligence service," but WikiLeaks and Assange weren't a part of the indictment on Friday.
+The U.S. intelligence community considers WikiLeaks to be a "hostile intelligence service," but WikiLeaks and Assange weren't part of the indictment on Friday.

 Does that mean they won't be charged?
 Or do Mueller, Rosenstein and the Justice Department have more in store down the line?